From ants to bats, Ozzy Osbourne's crazy life on the road - KTVZ

 Meat tossing

-Osbourne threw raw meat on his concertgoers while on his “Diary of a Madman” tour when the singer included the use of a catapult into his shows to hurl giant chunks of meat into the crowd.
+Osbourne threw raw meat on his concertgoers while on his “Diary of a Madman” tour, including the use of a catapult to hurl giant chunks of meat into the crowds.

 Snacks on a bat

-Perhaps his most famous on stage incident came on January, 1982, when Osbourne was performing in Des Moines.
+Perhaps his most famous on stage incident came in 1982, when Osbourne was performing in Des Moines.
 A dead bat had been tossed onto the stage by a fan and Osbourne, thinking it was rubber, bit right into it.
 There was blood.

 Afterward, Osbourne had to be injected with a rabies shot.